 The Ruby-throated hummingbird is the only one which breeds, east of the Rockies.
-Sometimes immature birds, probably hatched in the northern states, will spend the winter in Covington and other parts of South Louisiana.
-For more information about Ruby-throateds and gardening, visit our "Hummingbirds and Gardening for Them" lens that is featured below.
+Sometimes immature birds, probably hatched in the northern states, or older, weaker adults will spend the winter in Covington and other parts of South Louisiana.
+For more information about Ruby-throateds and gardening, visit "Hummingbirds and Gardening for Them" which is featured in the link list below.

 Ruby Throat Sips

 People who band hummingbirds must go through an apprentice program with a veteran (permitted by the USGS) master bander.
 Each time a bird is banded, the number is recorded along with the location, measurements and description of each bird.
 All this data is reported to the USGS banding lab, so that whenever the bird is recaptured, the band number and data is reviewed and the original bander is notified of the recapture.